 1] Check for signed drivers during boot

-The first possible explanation is it is to check for hardware drivers compatibility.
+It can check for hardware driver compatibility.
 When you enable this in BIOS, the computer will run a full test during boot, and if it finds drivers which are not entirely signed, then it will halt the boot process.
 The BIOS can’t interact with the boot process of an operating system.
 The UEFI (Universal Extensible Firmware Interface) can do this, and that’s why it can check if all drivers are WHQL certified.
-It does by examining the drivers listed in the registry and compiling hardware database.
+It does by examining the drivers listed in the registry and compiling the hardware database.

 It is best for consumers not to use this option because it is possible that they might have such drivers.
 If you have accidentally enabled it, get back to BIOS settings, and choose something else or use default settings.